 Home Inspection: $350 - $600

-Insurance: 1.75 - 2.95% of Mortgage Value
+Insurance: 1.75% - 2.95% of the Mortgage Value

-If you are applying for a high-ratio mortgage (with a down payment of less than 20 % of the purchase price), your lender will require you to purchase mortgage default insurance.
-This type of insurance protects you and your family in case, for some reason, you are unable to make your mortgage payments.
-Finally, most lenders will also require you to protect your home with fire and extended coverage insurance.
+If you are applying for a high-ratio mortgage (meaning you have less than a 20 % down payment), your lender will require you to purchase mortgage default insurance.
+This type of insurance protects the lender in case you no longer can make your mortgage payments.
+Most lenders will also require you to protect your home with fire and extended coverage insurance.
 Quite often, these types of insurance can be calculated right into your monthly mortgage payment.

-Life Insurance or Mortgage Life Insurance
+Life Insurance or Mortgage Life Insurance: Rates Vary

 Legal Fees: $500 - $1,000

-Land Transfer: 0.5 - 2% of Property Value
+Land Transfer: 0.5% - 2% of the Property Value

 The Home Buyers’ Plan